Saved Views

 • Data Explorer: Choose Create Saved View from the Actions menu (see Create Saved View).
 The view will represent the state of Data Explorer at the time that view is saved.

-• Library: Choose New Saved View from the drop-down Add menu.
+• Library: Choose Saved View from the drop-down Add New button.
 The view will initially represent the default state of a new instance of Data Explorer.
 Use the controls of the Query sidebar to tailor the settings for the new view.

 Either of the above actions will open the Add Saved View dialog, where you'll set the properties of the view (see Saved View Properties), then click Save to create the new view.
-Once created, saved views are managed via the Library (choose Library from the main portal menu), where they can either be viewed and shared directly or added as a panel to a dashboard.
+Once created, saved views are accessed and managed via the Library (choose Library from the main portal menu), where they can either be viewed and shared directly or added as panels to dashboards.

 Saved View Visibility